[Photo by Rob Evans Photography]

 - Folded Record Bureau to go on loan to Naestved Museum, Denmark, for ‘Craft and Technology’ exhibition; (June)

-- Selected for ‘Dish of the Day’ group exhibition of table wear and furniture, at Bluecoat Display Centre, Liverpool; (July)
+- Selected for ‘Dish of the Day’ group exhibition of tableware and furniture, at Bluecoat Display Centre, Liverpool; (July)

 Previous Exhibitions (selected):